 - FRESH & CO.
 PLANT BASED CUISINE: On one of my trips, I was visiting my bestie, Hyo Jin, who is vegan and loves food and research as much as I do.
 We had dinner planned at Lardo but needed a quick snack, so stopped by this vegan shack for the best Tortilla Soup I’ve ever had.
 So creamy, warm, and the right comfort.
 He was actually closed that day but Hyo Jin convinced him to serve us some of the extra tortilla soup he already had made.
 It was so special and then he treated us with some strawberry vegan ice cream.
 Hospitality is a feeling you can actually taste, y’all.

 - LARDO: This place has a similar feel to ABC Kitchen in NYC: Pizza with Squash Blossom and vegetarian items like the Cauliflower Soup.
-Outfitted with plants and a cool and trendy crowd, it still maintains high-quality dishes.
-It feels very California and New York-esque, and while beautiful I think next time I’d go for brunch instead of dinner.
+Outfitted with plants, a cool and trendy crowd, it still maintains high-quality dishes with a full bar.
+It feels very California and New York-esque, and while beautiful, I think next time I’d go for brunch instead of dinner.

-- MAKAN: They are planning to re-open this tasting menu spot.
-If you have a party of 8 or more they will do tasting menu, but it’s different than the states’ “white table cloth” feel.
-They prepare their best hits that cater to everyone at the table, and also serve up some of the tastiest Mezcaleritas I’ve had!
-Places like this are so fun in Mexico City because it’s much more affordable than the U.S.
+- MAKAN: This Singaporean restaurant was such a delight!
+While closed right now, they are planning to re-open so check their pages as it’s definitely one I wouldn’t want to miss.
+If you have a party of 8 or more they will do a family style pre-fixe for cheap, but it’s different than the states’ “white table cloth” feel.
+They prepare their best hits that cater to everyone at the table, and also serve some of the tastiest Mezcaleritas I’ve had!
+Places like this are so fun in Mexico City because it’s much more affordable than the U.S. We had a round table hidden in the back of the restaurant with our own cove, and it was certainly a night to remember with Fish Laarb, Braised Lettuces, Roasted Eggplant with baba ganoush, Duck & Noodles, Chicken & Rice, etc. Ok yeah, it was a lot of food!

 - LA PITAHAYA VEGANA: Vegans, you are not left out of the taco game!
 This food stall has beet colored tortillas and amazing cauliflower tacos topped with coconut crema.
 There are pastor made of seitan as well as a potato taco and quesadilla.

-- KIIN THAI-VIET EATERY: Can’t believe one of my favorite restaurants in Mexico City was a Thai place, but I loved this spot and highly recommend it if you’re looking for something last minute.
-Enjoy the nice garden patio with a big group and order Summer Rolls, Lemon Grass and Shrimp Salad, Green Curry, Pad See Ew, The Fish, Shrimp in Red Curry, and the Crab Omelette.
+- KIIN THAI-VIET EATERY: Can’t believe one of my favorite restaurants in Mexico City was a Thai place, but I loved this spot and highly recommend it if you’re looking for something last minute where you don’t need a group res.
+Enjoy the nice garden patio and order Summer Rolls, Lemongrass and Shrimp Salad, Green Curry, Pad See Ew, The Fish, Shrimp in Red Curry, and the Crab Omelette.
 This would also be a great place if you’re on a longer trip and need to mix it up from the taco truck routine.

 - PANDERÍA ROSETTA: I know Texans are overly nice, but Mexicans are REALLY REALLY NICE.
 I had another overwhelming episode trying to figure out which freaking pastry to get here, and the lady behind me asked if I needed help.
 Recommended the guava and cheese croissant and then offered to go ahead and buy it first so that I could snag her FIRST bite.
 How nice!
 Unfortunately, the jam was so far in, I only got a bite of the regular croissant bread, BUT I listened to her and got a chocolate croissant.
 While you can get these anywhere in America, they are still buttery and full of just enough chocolate.
 Maybe get one of the doughnuts or other specialty pastries for something new.
 This bakery is in my favorite part of the city, Roma Norte, with gorgeous architecture and their sister restaurant, Rosetta, which is Italian and not too far away.